Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

 \subsection{Key Takeaways}

-Thanks to the employment of analytical solutions instead of gradient-based updates, our ACU achieves exact unlearning, consistently attaining optimal performance across all unlearning effectiveness metrics under various settings.
+For unlearning effectiveness, our ACU achieves exact unlearning, consistently attaining optimal performance across all unlearning effectiveness metrics under various settings.
 In contrast, other methods can only reach suboptimal performance and often face trade-offs, i.e., optimizing one metric at the expense of another.
-Considering the dynamics of continually processing multiple CU requests, existing baselines suffer from catastrophic degradation in model fidelity, with the extent of collapse worsening as the number of requests increases.
+As for model fidelity, existing baselines suffer from catastrophic degradation when continually processing multiple CU requests, with the extent of collapse worsening as the number of requests increases.
 Although some baselines appear to preserve retained set accuracy, this is typically achieved through fine-tuning with access to retained data, which violates the constraint of not accessing historical data during the CU phase, constituting a form of \textit{cheating}.
-As for unlearning efficiency, our ACU also demonstrates significant superiority, achieving a 50–125× speedup over most baselines and more than a 10,000× speedup compared to re-training from scratch.
+In contrast, ACU enables exact unlearning without compromising any aspect of model fidelity, and crucially, without replaying any retained data.
+As for unlearning efficiency, our ACU also demonstrates significant superiority, achieving a 50--125× speedup over most baselines and more than a 10,000× speedup compared to re-training from scratch.
 Moreover, the efficiency of our ACU exhibits significantly greater robustness to increasing numbers of CU requests compared to the baselines.

 In summary, our ACU achieves efficient and exact forgetting while preserving data privacy.
 Its remarkable advantages in unlearning effectiveness, model fidelity, and system efficiency make it particularly well-suited for the CU setting.
 The superiority of our ACU underscores the potential of gradient-free methods for unlearning and can inspire further promising exploration in this direction.